OpenLENA/lena-ctl/README.md

 + If possible, try to create a test-case.

 ## Release
 LENA will be released every each quarter.
-You can get [released files]() and check what is changed in [release note](https://github.com/OpenLENA/lena-was/wiki).
+You can get [released files]() and check what is changed in [release note](https://github.com/OpenLENA/lena-ctl/releases).

 ## Roadmap
-You can find a roadmap of LENA Ctl[here](https://github.com/OpenLENA/lena-ctl/wiki/2021-Roadmap).
+You can find a roadmap of LENA Ctl [here](https://github.com/OpenLENA/lena-ctl/wiki/2021-Roadmap).

 ## Community
 [LENA Community](https://groups.google.com/g/lena-oe)